 Natural disasters have also contributed greatly to the challenge of sourcing necessary supplies.
 Many materials used in roofing insulation, for example, come from Texas, Louisiana, and are imported from abroad.
-Texas had a historic ice storm that shut down production for nearly a month and Louisiana has now been hit with Hurricane Ida.
-Several critical plants in Louisiana have been shut down by Ida and it could be weeks until they resume production.
+Texas had a historic ice storm that shut down production for nearly a month and Louisiana was hit by Hurricane Ida causing additional delays.
 Louisiana also hosts a vital seaport that is used to import necessary materials.
 Delays at this port have only exacerbated the strain on getting materials to manufacturers.